Skip to Content

 No swimming sign at Stony Brook

-Yes, swimming is allowed at Stony Brook State Park but only in the natural stream-fed swimming pool at the north entrance.
+Swimming is allowed at Stony Brook State Park but only in the natural stream-fed swimming pool at the north entrance.
+The pool is generally open late June to the first weekend in September for Labor Day.

-The dates and hours are subject to change due to weather, staffing and other environmental concerns.
+However, the dates and hours are subject to change due to weather, staffing and other environmental concerns.
 Be sure to contact the park office to check swimming conditions prior to visiting.
+Here is the official website with swimming information.

 Two waterfalls along Stony Brook

-Vibrant yellow and orange fall foliage at Stony Brook
+Vibrant yellow and orange fall foliage along the gorge

-In April, the Gorge Trail will reopen after the spring scaling season.
+In April, the gorge trail will reopen after the spring scaling season.
 This is the best time of year to see heavily flowing waterfalls and experience comfortable hiking conditions.
+If you’re visiting the Finger Lakes in winter and want to hike a Gorge Trail, head to Taughannock Falls State Park.

 Patio area of Scovill's Grill in Dansville